-Public art is an important element of facade composition that is often overlooked.
-Banners and murals are the most common examples of public art that are often incorporated into buildings' facades.
-Obviously cooperation between private and public sectors is necessary (what is allowed and what is not) - the Township should provide guidance.
+Public art is an important element of façade composition that is often overlooked.
+Exterior canvases and murals are the most common examples of public art that are often incorporated into buildings' façades.
+Obviously, cooperation between private and public sectors is necessary (what is allowed and what is not) - the Township should provide guidance.

-- Banners should be constructed of high quality, double-sided materials that will have a guaranteed longevity of at least 10 years - Sizes, shapes and colours of banners may vary, however, the banners should be consistent throughout respective communities and reflect being part of the Township, drawing on each communities uniqueness. - The bottom of the banner should not be installed lower than 2.5 meters from finished grade. - Maintenance and replacement of faded and/or damaged banners. - Murals should not be directly painted or applied on the facade of the building, rather the appropriate fastening of 'mural panels' to allow for ease of install and future maintenance is preferred. - Highly visible yet no intrusion into sightlines. - Minimize risk of vandalism, highly visible area or at a height from ground. - Also consider murals beyond the typical 'heritage' theme expressing an understanding of a communities 'present' and anticipating its 'future' is as important as appreciating its 'past.'
+- Exterior canvases should be constructed of high quality, double-sided materials that will have a guaranteed longevity of at least ten (10) years. - Sizes, shapes and colours of exterior canvases may vary, however, the canvases should be consistent throughout respective communities and reflect being part of the Township, drawing on each communities uniqueness. - The bottom of the canvas should not be installed lower than 2.5 meters from finished grade. - Maintenance and replacement of faded and/or damaged canvases. - Murals should not be directly painted or applied on the façade of the building, rather the appropriate fastening of 'mural panels' to allow for ease of install and future maintenance is preferred. - Highly visible yet no intrusion into sight lines. - Minimize risk of vandalism, highly visible area or at a height from ground. - Also consider murals beyond the typical 'heritage' theme expressing an understanding of a communities 'present' and anticipating its 'future' is as important as appreciating its 'past.'